 - Freeze milk in cube trays; if you like your coffee sweet, make sure you sweeten the milk before freezing it.
-You can use regular cow’s milk, or almond milk.
+You can use regular cow’s milk or almond milk.
 Coconut milk has a strong flavor, it overpowers the coffee, so I don’t recommend it.
-My personal favorite is cow’s milk, but I am not vegetarian.
+My personal favorite is cow’s milk, but I am not a vegetarian.

 Coffee Ice Cubes in Milk Recipe

 Once all the cubes are frozen, you can fix your cold caffeinated refreshment.
 I would suggest you try a smaller batch at first so that you know how much sugar and milk you need in your glass.

 - Fill a tall glass with 1/3 coffee ice cubes, 1/3 milk ice cubes, and 1/3 water ice cubes.